 Washington Wolf Trap logo

-ArtsWA is an affiliate of Wolf Trap Institute for Early Learning Through the Arts, a nationally recognized leader in early childhood arts-based learning.
-Washington State Wolf Trap uses arts integration to create joyful, active learning experiences that engage children in ways that can increase academic and social emotional development for all kinds of learners.
+ArtsWA is an affiliate of Wolf Trap Institute for Early Learning Through the Arts, a nationally recognized leader in early childhood performing-arts-based learning.

-• Music builds memory and fluency with language and movement.
+• Music builds memory, rhythm, and fluency with language.

 • Theatre expands imagination and communication.